darikoneil/SLM_CONTROL/README.md

-The initial `spatial_light_modulator` module was from when I was reverse engineering slm stuff to understand things before talking with Chris at `slmsuite`.
+The initial `spatial_light_modulator` module was from when I was reverse engineering slm stuff to understand things before `slmsuite`.
 These are completely untested and I don't plan to ever test them.
 They don't have a backend for meadowlark PCIe-connected SLMs, so I wrote my own and will get around to
 push/testing it.
 Assuming that that feature will be pushed expediently, we can use